PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_advanced.md

 Connect the Snapdragon over USB2.0 and power it up using the power module.
 When the Snapdragon is running the, the LED will be slowly blinking (breathing) in blue.

-Make sure the board can be found using adb:
+Make sure the board can be found using *adb*:
 ```
 adb devices
 ```